Black holes in a swirling universe: Schwarzschild black hole in a swirling universe

 The Kretschmann scalar $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$ shows that $r=2m$ is a coordinate singularity, while it is divergent for $r=0$, as in the case of the static spherically symmetric black hole in pure General Relativity.
 In particular, as $r\to0$ we find

 which is exactly the Kretschmann scalar for the Schwarzschild spacetime.
-On the other hand, the scalar invariant decades faster than the Schwarzschild metric for large radial distances, indeed one finds, as $r\to\infty$,
+On the other hand, the scalar invariant decays faster than the Schwarzschild metric for large radial distances, indeed one finds, as $r\to\infty$,

 therefore the solution~\eqref{swirling-bh} is locally asymptotically flat.
-We finally notice that for $\theta=0,\,\pi$ the spacetime has an asymptotically constant curvature: we find
+We finally notice that for $\theta=0,\,\pi$ the spacetime has an asymptotic constant curvature: we find

 thus we see that on the $z$-axis, the spacetime is asimptotically of negative constant curvature.
+The full Kretschmann scalar can be found in appendix \ref{sec:appkre}.

 \paragraph{Ergoregions.} It is clear, just by inspection, that the $g_{tt}$ component of the metric~\eqref{swirling-bh} becomes null on the event horizon, and that outside the horizon is not everywhere negative.
 Therefore the spacetime presents some ergoregions, analogously to Kerr or magnetised Reissner--Nordstr\"om black holes~\cite{gibbons-ergo}.
 To analyse these regions it is convenient to use the cylindrical coordinates as defined in~\eqref{cyly-coord} to expand, for large $z$, the $g_{tt}$ part of the metric as follows